Framing Routine (FI)

 • 3/27/17- We discussed the Unit Organizer on 2D Geometry, reviewing what we have already completed and using it as a bridge into the new topic (composite area and perimeter).
 We then completed a FRAME on that new topic, drawing on information the students knew from past years, as well as earlier this year (equations, for example).
 Overall, I thought it went fairly smoothly.
 The students were active in the co-construction, seemed very confident in the routine, and know how to use the device to help them with their practice problems.

-smiter02 About 7 years ago
+smiter02 Over 7 years ago

 Reflection on Implementation with students.